 Since Elly didn't want a lot of imagery for her site, and is rather a woman of words, I decided to feature only text on her landing page.
-After all, her site was designed mostly as a place for publishers and editors to navigate through when considering her for publications and fellowships.
+After all, her site is designed mostly as a place for publishers and editors to navigate through when considering her work for publications and fellowships.

 Though we only featured two images of Elly on her site, we decided to make those images really pop by allowing them to be nearly full-bleed and only appear when you hover over the navigation links.
 Additionally, an excerpt from one of her pieces appears atop the images when you scroll to the bottom of each page.

 For her Publications page, Elly sent me a Google document with excerpts from her work and links leading to the full publications.
 I neatly placed this information on the page by giving each publication its own section, and within that section, fitting text formatting and a button leading to the entire piece.

 When John came to me in July 2014, his company's website was a bit outdated and needed a good revamp.
 The main goal was to make the website more user-friendly while also advertising the materials and services provided by IPS Fire.
 Also vital to those working at the company was to ensure that their custom e-mail addresses would not be interrupted during the website recreation process.

 Working with Elyse was a pleasure.
 She was very knowledgeable on the technical side and efficient when meeting her deadlines.
 I highly recommend working with Elyse whether you're just starting a new website or are looking to remodel your existing one.

 Upon arrival, visitors are greeted with two options - to contact a representative or to learn more about the company's services.
 This is useful for both parties because existing clients can choose Contact Us and immediately fill out a contact form, while new clients can choose Learn More to read about the services provided.